erSubhashThapa/100daysofcode/r2-log.md

   To see this file from the GUI (Finder) I followed this: [how to browse /usr/local directory in finder?](https://discussions.apple.com/thread/5418731)

   I didn't see `.eslintrc.json` file in the global eslint directory.
 So I'm not sure how to add Prettier globally and then how do you configure it?
-Or do you install it throught the command line globally and then configure it locally?
-Do you just manually add the `.eslintrc.json` file?
+Or do you install it through the command line globally and then configure it locally?
+Do you just manually add the `.eslintrc.json` file to the global package?
+So confused.

   ## Should ESLint be Global or Local?